 Once I got my new supplies organized and I stopped hyperventilating with excitement about my windfall of crafting goodness I set to work.
 My first project using this line was to complete the last detail in my bathroom remodel.

 Not sure if you noticed in my bathroom photos that the top two drawers in the cabinet don’t have a pull on them – only the bottom two do.
 This is because the top one is a fake drawer.
 Every bathroom cabinet in my house has this fake-out drawer.
 I can’t add a pull to it as the sink is directly behind it.
 Perhaps you have this same situation in your bathroom – along with a curious kitty.
-If not this same decorative treatment could be done on the top drawer of a dresser.
+If not, this decorative treatment could be done on the top drawer of a dresser or any piece of furniture.

 So here is what I did to remedy the situation.